-The UH Core Advisory Committee Records document the development of the University of Houston's Core Curriculum from 1966 to 1992.
-Materials include university self studies, task force and committee reports, core curriculum documents, and undergraduate council minutes.
+The UH Core Advisory Committee Records document the development of the University of Houston's Core Curriculum from 1966 to 1998.
+Materials include university self studies, task force and committee reports, core curriculum documents, final reports, and undergraduate council minutes.

 Conditions Governing Access